 Partners

-12 multi-disciplinary, European partners jointly work on the AGePOP project and train 11 ESRs to become pioneers in the drug development respecting the needs of specific age groups.
+12 multi-disciplinary, European partners jointly worked on the AGePOP project and trained 11 ESRs to become pioneers in the drug development, respecting the needs of specific age groups.

 Training

-AGePOP is an Innovative Training Network (ITN).
-The project trains 11 Early Stage Researchers (ESRs) on existing and new drug formulation approaches, on the oral drug absorption process and the GI physiology, as well as in quality assurance, ethics of clinical studies and a broad range of transferable skills.
+AGePOP was an Innovative Training Network (ITN).
+The project trained 11 Early Stage Researchers (ESRs) on existing and new drug formulation approaches, on the oral drug absorption process and the GI physiology, as well as in quality assurance, ethics of clinical studies and a broad range of transferable skills.

 People

-6 Beneficiaries and 8 Partner Organisations from 5 countries work together in the AGePOP project.
-The partners bring together expertise from academia, industry and clinics for this multidisciplinary training and research programme.
+6 Beneficiaries and 8 Partner Organisations from 5 countries worked together in the AGePOP project.
+The partners brought together expertise from academia, industry and clinics for this multidisciplinary training and research programme.